svelte-pilot/svelte-pilot/README.md

 3. `beforeCurrentRouteLeave` hooks registered via `router.on('beforeCurrentRouteLeave', hook)` are called.
 4. `beforeChange` hooks registered via `router.on('beforeChange', hook)` are called.
-5. `beforeEnter` hooks in the incoming `RouterView` configurations and `beforeEnter` hooks exported from the context module (`<script context="module">`) of an aync Svelte component are called.
+5. `beforeEnter` hooks in the incoming `RouterView` configurations and `beforeEnter` hooks exported from the context module (`<script context="module">`) of sync Svelte components are called.
-6. `beforeEnter` hooks exported from the context module of an async Svelte component are called.
+6. `beforeEnter` hooks exported from the context module of async Svelte components are called.
 7. `update` hooks registered via `router.on('update', hook)` are called.
 8. `afterChange` hooks registered via `router.on('afterChange', hook)` are called.